Hollande rehashed super-tax fizzles, angers French business

 PARIS France's Socialist president may save some face by resurrecting a 75 percent super-tax on million-euro salaries, but his plan to shift the levy from people to companies has alienated business leaders and impressed few, even on the left.

-Francois Hollande announced a re-draft late on Thursday of his plan for a 75 percent tax on income over 1 million euros (855.2 thousand pounds) - an election pledge that was crushed by the Constitutional Council - so that it hits companies rather than individuals.
+Francois Hollande announced a re-draft late on Thursday of his plan for a 75 percent tax on income over 1 million euros ($1.3 million) - an election pledge that was crushed by the Constitutional Council - so that it hits companies rather than individuals.

 Yet it will reinforce a view that Hollande is anti-business, and could reap even less for the cash-strapped government than the initial version, which would have raised some 200 million euros a year from around 1,500 millionaires.